iivanoo/covid-apps-observer/data/data_community/reports/resources/com.joinzoe.covid_zoe___2.5.0/report.md

 > Completely freezes on start up screen<br> :date: __2021-06-14 12:46:15__

 > Cannot send data about 2nd vacation as it's asking about symptoms and will not go past this section, press enter and it just hangs<br> :date: __2021-06-12 11:30:37__

-> Trying to add second vaccine, and have got stuck on the side effects page.
-Press the Next button and instead of going to the next page, the button just greys out.
-I can no longer report my daily symptoms because it just won't let me out of the side effects page.
-(Usually this is a \*\*\*\** app)<br> :date: __2021-06-12 09:04:45__

-> Won't open.
-Constant message saying offline.<br> :date: __2021-06-11 22:25:57__

-> Guys, you added questionnaire about long Covid which doesn't allow option to say you never had Covid.
-And you cannot complete your daily data entry without completing long Covid Fix it!!<br> :date: __2021-06-10 08:59:40__